Create and manage target group

 -

-Go to KakaoCloud Console > Beyond Networking Service > Load Balancing > Target Group..
+Go to the KakaoCloud Console > Beyond Networking Service > Load Balancing > Target groups menu.

 -

-Click the [More] icon > Rename target group.
+Click the [More] icon of the target group you want to rename.

 -

-In the popup, enter the new name and click the [Rename] button.
+In the popup, modify the name and click the Change button.

 Delete target group